afghanistanyn/pysed/README.rst

     $ pysed -s text.txt
     Lines: 8, Words: 32, Chars: 125, Blanks: 27

-    use the argument "--write" in any case when you want to save the changes like:
+    Use the argument "--write" in any case when you want to save the changes like:

     $ pysed -r "name" "surname" text.txt --write

     Use as piping:

     $ echo "This is my cat, whose name is Betty" | pysed -r "cat" "dog"